 Notable museum mention for history buffs in the Maritime Museum in downtown Hobart.
 A great place to learn how the island was populated and its role in maritime history.

-Finally, top off your Tasmania day with a brew at the Hope and Anchor Tavern, the oldest pub in Australia.
+Finally, places to visit in Tasmania with a brew at the Hope and Anchor Tavern, the oldest pub in Australia.

 Hungry for something a little more substantial?
 Try any one of these exceptional restaurants in Hobart as you discover Tasmania and its foodie scene.